Gerald R. Molen

-Gerald Robert "Jerry" Molen (born January 6, 1935) is an American film producer and actor.
-He has worked closely with Steven Spielberg, having produced five of his films, and won an Academy Award for co-producing Schindler's List.
-In 2019, Movicorp announced Molen will be producing Sweet By and By, a multi-racial southern gothic romantic thriller; and in 2021, Molen began initial preparations of the mini-series.
-Molen is now semi-retired and spends his time alternating between Montana and Las Vegas, Nevada.
+Gerald Robert "Jerry" Molen (born January 6, 1935) is an American film producer.
+He is best known for producing films for Steven Spielberg and Amblin Entertainment, including Hook, Jurassic Park, and The Lost World: Jurassic Park.
+Molen won the Academy Award for Best Picture for producing Schindler's List, which is widely considered one of the greatest films ever made.

-Life and career
+Early life

 Molen was born in Great Falls, Montana, the son of Edith Lorraine (née Meyer) and Gerald Richard Molen.
 He grew up in North Hollywood, California, after moving from Montana, with a number of younger brothers and sisters.
 His mother ran a diner, "The Blue Onion", which was located across from one of the major studios.

-Molen got his start in the movie business by changing tires on studio trucks.
+Career

 Molen has appeared in supporting roles or cameos in several of the films he has produced, including Rain Man, Days of Thunder, and Jurassic Park.
-The name 'Molen' can be seen painted on the front of a large black cauldron in the movie Hook as the camera pans across the pirate docks in Neverland.

-Molen produced 2016: Obama's America, a documentary film critical of American President Barack Obama, during the 2012 presidential campaign.
+Molen produced 2016: Obama's America, a documentary critical of American President Barack Obama, during the 2012 presidential campaign.
+He also produced a later follow-up, Hillary's America: The Secret History of the Democratic Party, a 2016 documentary that was heavily panned, winning four of the five Golden Raspberry Awards for which it was nominated, including Worst Picture, the first documentary to do so.